Labels

 To avoid losing your identity

-If you do something for someone else it can diminish your sense of yourself and can lead to what it means to be you wont be respected, so you avoid doing the task and feel more yourself.
+If you do something for someone else it can diminish your sense of yourself and can lead to what it means to be you won’t be respected, so you avoid doing the task and feel more yourself.

 To avoid feeling lonely \abandoned

-You always have things to do, as procrastination means tasks take longer
+· You always have things to do, as procrastination means tasks take longer

 To avoid doing demeaning tasks

 If you have a powerful belief in your specialness, and ability you might then want to procrastinate tasks that don’t accord with that belief.
-This could be because the feelings of dong things that are less that you think you should be doing, or feeling a failure are very powerful for you maybe because you haven’t often felt them.
+This could be because the feelings of doing things that are less that you think you should be doing, or feeling a failure are very powerful for you maybe because you haven’t often felt them.

 To avoid distress

-· Pleasurable tasks feel timeless and it feels very painful to do things that aren’t like this
+· Pleasurable tasks feel timeless, and it feels very painful to do things that aren’t like this

 What maintains procrastination

 The task to be done produces distress (for some reason), a history of procrastination produces extra distress associating the task with the distress of procrastinating about it.
 Now being stressed, and the threat part of your brain is activated it becomes harder to do the task.
-So the procrastination is maintained by the negative reinforcement of avoiding the unpleasant feelings of distress , and by the strengthening of the beliefs about the task e.g. “I cant do it” supported by the decrease in ability due to the stress.
+So, the procrastination is maintained by the negative reinforcement of avoiding the unpleasant feelings of distress , and by the strengthening of the beliefs about the task e.g. “I can’t do it” supported by the decrease in ability due to the stress.
 Given the avoidance of the distress then procrastination is also maintained as the skills of managing distress aren’t developed.

 In turn tasks can be associated with all the unpleasant thoughts\feelings and behaviours.
-So as the similar task\situation is faced then there can be all the memory of previous similar tasks coming back and a priming of way of paying attention\thinking\feeling as there is an expectation of what the task will be like.
-The brain through repeition wires neural pathways, so when I see x, then I think y, then I feel z.
+So as the similar task\situation is faced then there can be all the memory of previous similar tasks coming back and a priming of a way of paying attention\thinking\feeling as there is an expectation of what the task will be like.
+The brain through repetition wires neural pathways, so when I see x, then I think y, then I feel z.

 What gets in the way of tackling procrastination